Hosting and bandwidth provided by MacAce.net.

 As the designs are quite different, there is little reason to mistake the iPod touch 2nd Gen and the iPhone 3G for one another.
 However, it is easy to mistake either for another iPod touch or iPhone, and consequently, it is helpful to know the Model Number listed in small type on the back of each device for identification purposes.

 The iPod touch 2nd Gen -- as well as the 8 GB iPod touch released alongside the "3rd Gen" models in 2009, which is mostly the same -- is model number A1288, the iPhone 3G is model number A1241, and the China-only iPhone 3G that does not have Wi-Fi is model number A1324.

-	Everyi.com's Ultimate iLookup feature -- as well as the EveryMac app for iOS 5 or later and Android -- also can identify these devices by EMC Number, Order Number (launch the Settings app and then select General > About and finally scroll to what is referred to as "Model" in the iOS), and the last three characters of their Serial Numbers, as well.
+Everyi.com's Ultimate iLookup feature -- as well as the EveryMac app for iOS 5 or later and Android -- also can identify these devices by EMC Number, Order Number (launch the Settings app and then select General > About and finally scroll to what is referred to as "Model" in the iOS), and their Serial Numbers, as well.